-To learn more or to schedule an appointment with Dr. Salem, visit valley healthlink.com/Salem. hearing loss can become severe enough that hearing aids no longer work.
+VALLEY HEALTH NOW OFFERS COCHLEAR IMPLANTS TO PATIENTS WITH HEARING LOSS Prolonged noise exposure, aging and infection can damage the hair cells that enable hearing in a person's hearing organ, or cochlea.
+When this happens, hearing loss can become severe enough that hearing aids no longer work.
 A cochlear implant replaces the function of these damaged hair cells and allows people with profound hearing loss and complete deafness to hear again.
 This spring, Valley Health began performing cochlear implants on adults.
 "It's a service that has not been available in the region until now," says Robert Reed, MD, a board- certified otolaryngologist at Valley Health Ear, Nose & Throat.
-"People living with severe difficulties, social isolation and cognitive decline.
-Now, we can provide this life-changing technology and the requisite post- surgery programming services for patients in our community, rather than asking them to drive several hours to receive this care."
+"People living with severe hearing loss can have learning in a rural health setting," he says.
+"You get to know people very well, and you are doing something that is really making a difference." difficulties, social isolation and cognitive decline.
+Now, we can provide this life-changing technology and the requisite post-surgery programming services for patients in our community, rather than asking them to drive several hours to receive this care."
 A person might be a good candidate for a cochlear implant if their hearing aids no longer help, they struggle to hear on the phone, they have difficulty understanding others and they ask others to repeat themselves.

-processor that goes behind the ear and the implant that is surgically placed underneath the skin with electrodes that extend into the cochlea.
+There are two parts to a cochlear implant: the external magnetic sound processor that goes behind the ear and the implant that is surgically placed underneath the skin with electrodes that extend into the cochlea.
 Undergoing a hearing exam is the first step in the implantation process.
 Valley Health audiologist Rebekah Funkhouser will test a person's understanding of speech and Top: Otolaryngologist Robert Reed, MD, and audiologist Rebekah Funkhouser.
-Above: The cochlear implant consists of external sound processing components (left) and an internal device implanted beneath the skin (right). whether their hearing aids work at a conversational level.
-"Some people struggle for years with a hearing aid turned up to a maximum volume, and they're told there is no other recourse for them," Dr. Funkhouser says.
-"Cochlear implants are now available at Valley Health for these individuals."
-The cochlear implant surgery takes about 90 minutes, and patients go home the same day.
+Above: The cochlear implant consists of external sound processing components (left) and an internal device implanted beneath the skin (right).
+Whether their hearing aids work at a conversational level.
+"Some people struggle for years with a hearing aid turned up to a maximum volume, and they're told there is no other recourse for them."
+Du Funkhouser says "Cochlear implants are now available at Valley-Health for these individuals."
+The cochlear implant surgery takes about 90 minutes, and patients gathome the same day.
 Minor soreness and ear pain last three to five days.
 Implants are activated approximately three weeks after surgery to allow for healing.
 After activation, Dr. Funkhouser performs follow-up mapping where she programs the implant, measures sound levels and performs additional hearing tests.
-Patients can expect their hearing with the implant to slowly improve over the course of their first year as they grow accust \\\ omed to hearing with the device.
+Patients can expect their hearing with the implant to slowly improve over the course of their first year as they grow accust omed to hearing with the device.